-While gyms provide a unique workout experience, there’s now more competition for them to worry about.
+While gyms provide a unique workout experience, there’s more competition than ever for them to worry about.

-Getting customers and keeping them is a main priority for nearly every gym.
+Getting customers and keeping them is a top priority for nearly every gym.

 The vast majority of health clubs shifted to doing their best to keep existing members engaged at home.

-While their hand was forced, member engagement and retention has always been the smartest area to dedicate time and resources to.
+While this was a necessary shift, member engagement and retention have always been the smartest priority for your time and resources.

-A study from Bain found that increasing member retention rates by 5% increase profits between 25% and 95%.
+A study from Bain found that increasing member retention rates by 5% increases profits between 25% and 95%.

 Member retention is not something that’s historically been a priority for gyms because the average gym membership retention rate has been a smidge over 75%.
 (Personal training studios enjoy an impressive 80% retention rate.)

 That’s going to change as more facilities reopen.
-On average, data from gyms have shown 30% of members returning.
+On average, data from gyms has shown 30% of members return.
 Even the top performers have only seen that number rise to 50%, with it bottoming out around 10-15%.

 That’s why you should turn to existing members with a renewed focus on member retention.